merickson3/dairynasem/README.md

 If using this package, please remember to cite the NASEM (2021) consensus report and the `dairynasem` package.

-NASEM (2021) consensus report:
+NASEM (2021) consensus report citation:

 National Academies of Sciences, Engineering, and Medicine (NASEM).
 2021.
 Nutrient Requirements of Dairy Cattle: Eighth Revised Edition.
 Washington, DC: The National Academies Press.

-The dairynasem package:
+The dairynasem package citation:

 Erickson, M.G.
 (2023). 'dairynasem Package: Wrapper functions for NASEM (2021) Nutrient Requirements of Dairy Cattle.' https://github.com/merickson3/dairynasem